Skip to content

 Exclusion criteria

-* Phase Ib (Cohort IA and Cohort IB) and Phase II (Cohort IIA and Cohort IIB) B-ALL with isolated EM disease * Diagnosis of Burkitt's leukaemia/lymphoma or CML lymphoid in blast crisis * History or presence of clinically relevant CNS pathology * Presence of CNS-3 disease or CNS-2 disease with neurological changes * Presence of active or uncontrolled fungal, bacterial, viral, or other infection requiring systemic antimicrobials for management * Active or latent Hepatitis B virus or active Hepatitis C virus * Human Immunodeficiency Virus (HIV), HTLV-1, HTLV-2, syphilis positive test * Prior CD19 targeted therapy other than blinatumomab.
+* Phase 1b (Cohort IA and Cohort IB) and Phase 2 (Cohort IIA and Cohort IIB) B-ALL with isolated EM disease * Diagnosis of Burkitt's leukaemia/lymphoma or CML lymphoid in blast crisis * History or presence of clinically relevant CNS pathology * Presence of CNS-3 disease or CNS-2 disease with neurological changes * Presence of active or uncontrolled fungal, bacterial, viral, or other infection requiring systemic antimicrobials for management * Active or latent Hepatitis B virus or active Hepatitis C virus * Human Immunodeficiency Virus (HIV), HTLV-1, HTLV-2, syphilis positive test * Prior CD19 targeted therapy other than blinatumomab.
 Patients who have experienced Grade 3 or higher neurotoxicity following blinatumomab.

 Design outcomes